by Bruce Frymire Sep 10, 2017 0 comments

 Just go slowly and you shouldn't have a problem.

-After the hole is finished, use a small ball bit and round out the edges of the hole.
+After the hole is finished, use a small ball bit and smooth out the edges of the hole.

 If you glued your stone to the pyrex plate pour a small amount of acetone to cover the stone and let set until the stone is free.
 Probably less than an hour.

-Safety rules, use eye protectors, don't immerse the Dremel in the water, especially if it's electric and remember your drilling the stone not your finger.
+Safety rules, use eye protectors, don't immerse the Dremel in the water, especially if it's electric and remember you're drilling the stone not your finger.